-- 4. Recommended method for manual plate washing. - Emptying of wells on the plate:

-Place the plate on the palm of the hand in a position that enables easy flicking movement using the wrist.
+- 3. In order to avoid marginal effects of plate incubation due to temperature differences, it is suggested that the ABC and TMB solutions be brought to room temperature (or 37° C if using option protocol) 30 min before use. - 4.
+Recommended method for manual plate washing. - Emptying of wells on the plate: Place the plate on the palm of the hand in a position that enables easy flicking movement using the wrist.
 Holding the plate over a sink, quickly invert the plate, whilst accelerating the arm downward toward the sink.
 Abruptly stop the downward acceleration to force the liquid from the wells into the sink.
 When done correctly the technique should prevent liquid from getting on to the fingers or on the outside of the strip wells or plate holder.
 Note: Retain the upside down position of the plate to avoid any back flow into the wells.
-DO NOT LET THE PLATE DRY OUT.

-- Blotting the plate: Immediately blot the inverted plate by lightly tapping the plate 3-4 times on blotting paper. - Washing: Forcefully pipette Wash Buffer into each well with a multi-channel pipette.
+DO NOT LET THE PLATE DRY OUT. - Blotting the plate: Immediately blot the inverted plate by lightly tapping the plate 3-4 times on blotting paper. - Washing: Forcefully pipette Wash Buffer into each well with a multi-channel pipette.
 Empty the wells of wash buffer using technique described above.
 Repeat washing and flicking procedures thrice.
-Wash plate with 0.01M PBS, and each time let washing buffer stay in the wells for 1-2 min before rinsing with more wash buffer as directed above.
+Wash plate with 1X Wash buffer, and each time let washing buffer stay in the wells for 1-2 min before rinsing with more wash buffer as directed above.
 Note: Avoid touching the inside surface of the wells with the pipette tips.